Seasonal programs like Valentine’s day drive big profits for retailers and restaurants.

 Retailers should consider a merchandising display of inexpensive Valentine’s themed gifts that can be easily gifted to the categories listed above.

-While 42.3% of consumers would love to receive a gift of an experience, only 23.7% of people plan on purchasing one.
-Giving chocolate and candy is up 5% over 2018 stats with an estimated 55% of consumers planning on giving a chocolate or candy gift.
+While 40% of consumers would love to receive a gift of an experience, only 25% of people plan on purchasing one.
+Giving chocolate and candy was up 5% in 2019 with an estimated 55% of consumers giving a chocolate or candy gift.

 The first ever box of Valentine’s Chocolates was created by Richard Cadbury in 1868.

-According to Hallmark, 145 million cards will be given out for Valentine’s Day in 2019.
+According to Hallmark, 145 million cards are exchanged on Valentine’s Day.
 This estimate does not include Valentines exchanged in children’s classrooms.

 Not sure how to check in on your merchandising?
 Use this merchandising checklist, and follow up with 7 Visual Merchandising Techniques to Increase Sales.